Chatterer: Character

-Actor Nicholas Vince lived near creator Clive Barker, who liked his work.
-Barker suggested they work together, resulting in a collaboration on Hellraiser.
-As Chatterer, Vince wore a one-piece mask that rendered him blind.
-A fake set of chattering teeth were fitted in his mouth and were triggered when he bit down.
-Because of the difficulty in eating and the drooling associated with the design, the chattering teeth were redesigned to be removable.
-The design was changed in the sequel to give Chatterer eyes so Vince could see.

 Alternate versions

 Due to the original version of the character's death by Dr. Phillip Channard at the end of Hellbound: Hellraiser II, as well as the character's absence from the sequel Hellraiser III: Hell on Earth, several alternate versions of the Chatterer character were devised to appear in the numerous sequels in the Hellraiser franchise.

 Chatterer II

 Chatterer II was intended to be a redesign of the original Chatterer character in Hellbound: Hellraiser II, with the updated version of the character allowing Nicholas Vince to be able to see through the makeup effects after an injury the actor sustained on set.

 Chatterer III

 Chatterer III first appeared in Hellraiser: Hellseeker portrayed by Mike Jay Regan.
 This version of the character also appears briefly in Hellraiser: Deader, and has a more prominent role in Hellraiser: Hellworld.
+He returns in Hellraiser: Judgment.

 Female Chatterer

 The Female Chatterer, otherwise known as Chatterer IV or Female Cenobite II, is an amalgam of Chatterer and the Female Cenobite that appears in Hellraiser: Revelations portrayed by Jolene Anderson.